belbert/VCVTB/The Book of VCVTB.md

-The Book of VCVTB - a First Overview of Functionalities and Dependencies
+The Book of VCVTB - An Overview of Functionalities and Dependencies
 -----------------
 (VCVTB = Ventilation Controls Virtual Test Bed)